akale22/Image-Manipulator/USEME.md

 <br>

 ### **Running the program**
 * `java -jar Assignment6.jar -file path-of-script-file`: The program opens the script file, executes it, and then shuts down when this is entered in the terminal.
 * `java -jar Assignment6.jar -text`:  The program opens an interactive text mode, allowing the user to type the script and execute it one line at a time when this is entered in the terminal.
 * `java -jar Assignment6.jar`: The program opens the GUI when this is entered in the terminal.

 ### **Loading an image**
 This is the very first step that you must complete in order to do different commands on the image.
 You must load the image in first.
-Essentially, loading an image is as simple as clicking on the load button.
+Essentially, loading an image is as simple as clicking o n the load button.
 You may only load images in the 4 formats supported by the application which  are ASCII .ppm, .jpg, .png, and .bmp.
 <br>

 ## **Manipulations**
 There are many manipulations that can be applied to the image.
 All that you have to do is select  one of the manipulations that you want to apply to the image.
 Below are all the manipulations.

 ### **Brighten**
 Click the button and enter a positive integer for what you would like to brighten the image by.